MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-sysext-preview.md

 In alignment with macOS evolution, we are preparing a Microsoft Defender ATP for Mac update that leverages system extensions instead of kernel extensions.
 This update will only be applicable to macOS Catalina (10.15.4) and newer versions of macOS.

 This functionality is currently in private preview.
-This topic contains instructions for enabling this functionality on your device.
-You can choose to try out this feature locally on your own device or configure it remotely thorugh a management tool.
+This article contains instructions for enabling this functionality on your device.
+You can choose to try out this feature locally on your own device or configure it remotely through a management tool.

 These steps assume you already have Microsoft Defender ATP running on your device.
-Refer to [this page](microsoft-defender-atp-mac.md) for additional information on Microsoft Defender ATP for Mac.
+For more information, see [this page](microsoft-defender-atp-mac.md).

 ## Known issues

-- We’ve received reports of the web content filter interfering with Apple SSO Kerberos extension and are actively investigating this.
+- We’ve received reports of the web content filter interfering with Apple SSO Kerberos extension and are actively investigating this issue.
 - The current version of the product still installs a kernel extension.
-This is only used as a fallback mechanism and will be removed before this feature reaches public preview.
+The kernel extension is only used as a fallback mechanism and will be removed before this feature reaches public preview.
 - We are still working on a product version that deploys and functions properly on macOS 11 Big Sur.

 ## Deployment prerequisites